fiskaltrust/rollout-doc/middleware/step-by-step/1-a-tse-per-cash-register/README.md

-## 3 - Creating the Cashbox
+## 3 - Creating the CashBox
-The cashbox is the central entry point and contains the whole configuration of your middleware instance and will combine and connect the queue with the SCU.
+The CashBox is the central entry point and contains the whole configuration of your middleware instance and will combine and connect the queue with the SCU.

 ### Step 1 - Navigating